 This activity has been endorsed by APNA according to approved quality standards criteria.

-The cost of the Well Women’s Screening Course, including theory, clinical training, and all course materials is: $995
+The cost of the Well Women’s Screening Course, including theory, clinical training, and all course materials is: $995.
+An early bird rate will be offered: dates TBA.

 Telephone: 02 6163-3432